BillHertzing/BlazorExamples/README.md

 ```

 ## Map a virtual path to the location of the files to serve
 Being able to tell the ConsoleApp where the static files are located is a key requirement.You could use an absolute location, but that would not be very portable.
 Using a path relative to the location of the executing assembly is more portable.
 But how to specify that?
 The answer typically depends on the lifecycle stage of the application.
 In production, staging, and QA stages, there will be an 'AsInstalled' architecture, and the relationship of the static files to the production .exe will be known.
-In development under VS, the relationship of the location of static files to the location of teh exe being developed, is a bit complicated.
+In development under VS, the relationship of the location of static files to the location of the exe being developed, is a bit complicated.

 A more sophisticated example will use SS AppSettings to create a Configuration setting value that can be controlled by a settings file.
 But this example will simply use a string constant.
 In the `AppHost.cs` file, this line, the var `physicalRootPath`, specifies the relative location of the ConsoleApp's .exe file to the Blazor app's static files.
 ```C#